 Words can rise up with the force of thunder, commanding authority and respect.
 Firmness of tone, clarity of message and conviction behind every syllable can establish undisputed leadership.
 However, that same authority, if not approached with a certain sensitivity, can end up instilling fear, which may end up affecting the receiver and undermining their creativity or efficiency.

-A study published in the Academy of Management Journal found that when people are exposed to hostile communication at work, their performance suffers and they’re less likely to help others.
+A study published in the hostile communication at work, their performance suffers and they’re less likely to help others.
 And a new study from Georgetown University found that rudeness in the workplace reduces team performance and collaboration, impairing customer experiences and encouraging higher staff turnover.

 But words also have the capacity to appease and empower, to provide reassurance in times of uncertainty… A leader who understands the nuances of language knows that empathy and acknowledgement are as powerful, if not more, than orders and commands.
 A simple “thank you” or a sincere compliment can fan the flame of motivation and commitment.